 You can find out about the energy concessions and rebates available in other states and territories by looking at the Government website for each state or territory.

 Consumers should check with their retailer if they are eligible for a rebate or concession and they will be provided with an application form.
 If eligible, the retailer will apply the rebate or concession directly to the consumer’s energy bill.
+If not, make sure you are on best electricity plan to maximise your savings.
+Huglo Comparison Service can assist with this.

-Eligibility for a customer hardship program is set out in the Hardship Policy of individual retailers.
+Eligibility for a customer hardship program is set out in the hardship policy of individual retailers.
 However, energy retailers must not use criteria which unreasonably exclude customers experiencing financial difficulty.
 In addition, customers should be informed why they have been refused entry to a hardship program, as well as providing the opportunity for that decision to be reviewed (see clauses 36-39 of the AER Hardship Policy Guideline available here).

 Note that, in general, financial hardship protections only apply to customers that are supplied by authorised energy retailers.
 Some consumers in caravan parks, apartment buildings, retirement villages and other ‘embedded networks’, will not be eligible.
 However, these customers have similar (though not identical) protections under the exemption guideline that apply to ‘on-sellers’.